Final body found in California boat fire, Coast Guard issues lithium battery warning

 LOS ANGELES: Divers on Wednesday (Sep 11) recovered the remains of the final victim of a California dive boat fire that killed 34 people, as the US Coast Guard issued a safety bulletin focusing on emergency escape routes, crew training and the charging of lithium-ion batteries.

-The 75-foot (23m) Conception erupted in flames at about 3.15am on Sep 2 and sank off Santa Cruz Island.
+The 23-metre Conception erupted in flames at about 3.15am on Sep 2 and sank off Santa Cruz Island.
 Only five crew members escaped.
 Recovery of the final body had been delayed by weather conditions that complicated dive operations.

-"DNA testing is still being conducted to confirm identities of 7 of the 34 victims recovered," the sheriff's office said.
+"DNA testing is still being conducted to confirm identities of seven of the 34 victims recovered," the sheriff's office said.

+Two Singaporeans - Ms Tan Wei, 26, and Dr Sunil Singh Sandhu, 46 - were on board the Conception.

+Ms Tan has been confirmed as one of the 34 victims while Dr Sunil is believed to be among the victims.

 READ: 'A little bright star': Singaporean caught in California boat blaze was avid diver